lsst-dm/dm_dev_guide/tools/git_lfs.rst

    git init .

-Make a file called :file:`.lfsconfig` *within the repository*, and write these lines into it:
+Make files called :file:`.lfsconfig` **and** :file:`.gitconfig` *within the repository*, and write these lines into both:

 .. code-block:: text

    [lfs]
         url = https://git-lfs.lsst.codes
         batch = false

+Note that older versions of Git LFS used :file:`.gitconfig` rather than :file:`.lfsconfig`.
+As of Git LFS version 1.1 `.gitconfig has been deprecated <https://github.com/github/git-lfs/pull/837>`_, but support will not be dropped until LFS version 2.
+New repositories should still use both configuration files since DM's Jenkins server still uses a pre-1.1 ``git-lfs`` client.

 Next, track some files types.
 For example, to have FITS and ``*.gz`` files tracked by Git LFS,